smaurice101/readthedocs/docs/source/rtms.rst

   * **Real-Time Memory Score (RTMS)**

 .. important::
    The power of TML maintaining memory and computing the 3 scores is to capture **attacker behaviours that try to EVADE detection algorithms**.
 While the AttackScore may not indicate an attack, it may be picked up as a pattern in the PatternScore.

+  Also, TML/RTMS solution will automatically classify (using AI) messages in accourdance with the `Mitre Att&ck framework matrix for the Enterprise <https://attack.mitre.org/>`_.

+  The Mitre Att&ck classifications could provide tremendous help for Enterprises to:
+   - determine gaps in deployed security solutions in their enterprise,
+   - for security policy implementation
+   -for threat modeling.

 * Within Cyber security context: The power of this method using sliding time windows is the ability to detect hacking attempts that are deliberate in evading “detection algorithms” from common industry tools